thrnz/docker-wireguard-pia/README.md

 In addition, scripts mounted in `/pia/scripts` named `pre-up.sh`, `post-up.sh`, `pre-down.sh` and `post-down.sh` will be run at the appropriate stage if present.
 See [issue #33](https://github.com/thrnz/docker-wireguard-pia/issues/33) for more info.

 ## Networking
 To keep things simple, network setup is mostly handled by `wg-quick`.
 All traffic is routed down the WireGuard tunnel, with exceptions added for any ranges manually defined by `LOCAL_NETWORK`.
 Note that `LOCAL_NETWORK` must be set correctly if LAN access is needed.
+More information on `wg-quick`'s routing is available [here](https://www.wireguard.com/netns/) under the 'Improved Rule-based Routing' heading.

 Firewall rules are added dropping all traffic by default, and only encrypted/tunneled traffic, attached Docker network traffic, and `LOCAL_NETWORK` traffic is explicitly allowed.
 This can be disabled by setting the `FIREWALL=0` env var if desired.